 - Savings on pumping costs

-- Savings on fertilizer costs by maximizing applications
+- Savings on fertilizer, herbicide, and pesticide costs by maximizing applications

 - Improved production